bmf87/bmf87/README.md

 ## Hi there 👋, I'm Brett

-🔭 I’m currently working on a Human Activity Recognition project using a 1D Convolutional Neural Network 🌱 I’m passionate about learning Data Science and Machine Learning and am interested in creative uses of LLMs and MMLMs 😄 Pronouns: He/Him
+* 🔭 I’m currently working on a Human Activity Recognition (HAR) project using a 1D Convolutional Neural Network
+* 🌱 I’m passionate about learning Data Science and Machine Learning and am interested in creative uses of LLMs and MMLMs
+* ✨ I'm also a strong advocate of Amazon Web Services
+* 😄 Pronouns: He/Him